-When you learn how thyroid hormone effects each system in your body it's easy to understand why thyroid hormone is so critical.
+When you learn how thyroid hormone affects each system in your body it’s easy to understand why thyroid hormone is so critical.

 Part of this problem has to do with our current treatment paradigm which puts all of the importance of thyroid hormone management on one test: TSH.

 It makes sense that we should evaluate different ways to manage and treat hypothyroidism if so many hypothyroid patients still exhibit the symptoms of hypothyroidism despite being treated with thyroid hormone.

 In fact, you can read more about different ways to manage and treat hypothyroid patients in these posts: